staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 The idea is to define at interface or trait level, which requirements the usage class has to fulfill.

-The development of this feature was possible, thanks to sponsoring by a interessted party.
+The development of this feature was possible, thanks to sponsoring by [Pixel & Tonic](https://pixelandtonic.com/), the team behind [Craft CMS](https://craftcms.com/).
 In addition Ondřej Mirtes provided excellent feedback and guidance during the development.

 The feature was implemented in separate Pull Requests: